jwu142/Capstone-Project-2019/index.md

 ---

 <div class="main-explain-area jumbotron">
-  <p>The effects of wildfires are manifold.
-They can have a significant negative impact on the economy, environment, heritage and social fabric of rural areas.
+  <p> Wildfires can have a significant negative impact on the economy, environment, heritage and social fabric of rural areas.
 A little spark kindles a great fire.
 In recent years, as fire incidents in the United States have become larger and more destructive, the government and related departments urgently need to develop long-term social and ecological strategies to mitigate the impact.
-Climate change is a factor to increase wildfires.
-However, most of wildfires were caused by humans.
+Most of wildfires were caused by humans.
  </p>
 </div>